 The right hon.
 Gentleman is the captain of the ship of state as we navigate the perilous waters of Brexit, of covid and of civil unrest, and his priority is to rearrange the deckchairs of Whitehall.
 If this really is a merger, presumably— [Interruption.]
 I will allow him to chunter, and then I will ask my question.
 If this really is a merger, will the Secretary of State for International Development and the Foreign Secretary, both of whom are sitting on his Front Bench now, be applying equally for the new job of Colonial Secretary?

 The hon.
-Gentleman spoke of the post of Colonial Secretary; I do not know quite what planet he is on.
+Gentleman speaks of the post of Colonial Secretary; I do not know quite what planet he is on.
 We are going forward with a single new Whitehall Department for international affairs, which I believe will add greatly to this country’s global throw-weight.
 [Interruption.]
 Opposition Members should applaud this change.
 It reflects what is done by the overwhelming majority of countries in the OECD—most of our friends and partners; indeed, all our friends and partners I can think of.
 We should get with the programme and support it.

 Order.
 Hon.
 Members must not shout at the Prime Minister.
 We are here to ask questions, not make long preambles to questions.
 If we do not have shorter questions, I am afraid that not everyone will get the chance to ask their question.
 And if the questions are shorter, I know the Prime Minister will thus be able to give shorter answers.